cds-mipt/itl-deep-seg/README.md

 # itl-deep-seg
-Scripts for deep segmentation with custom losses, light models, pre- and post-processing with Tensorflow 2 (keras-based)
+Scripts for deep segmentation with custom losses, metrics, light models, pre- and post-processing with Tensorflow 2 (keras-based)

 ## Segmentation and auxiliary Python-scripts